kristianmandrup/schema-to-yup/Readme.md

 ### Custom constraint builder

 This library supports using a custom constraint builder to add and build constraints.
-All factories are initialised in `initHelpers` and executed as the first step of `convert` (see `mixed.js`)
+All factories are initialized in `initHelpers` and executed as the first step of `convert` (see `mixed.js`)

 ```js
 import { ConstraintBuilder } from "schema-to-yup";